English Reading

 We carry out end of phase phonics checks to monitor children’s progression in phonics.
 Teachers use these assessments to implement ‘keep-up’ or ‘catch-up’ interventions.

-• Annually, we carry out a Neal Analysis of Reading Ability (NARA) assessment (years 2 - 6) to provide a reading age and comprehension age for pupils.
+- We carry out a Neal Analysis of Reading Ability (NARA) assessment (years 3 - 6) to provide a reading age and comprehension age for pupils who are not on track in Key Stage 2.
 This helps to ‘build a picture’ of children’s reading, and enables us to track attainment and progress.

 At Burrington, we promote and celebrate reading in many ways which go ‘above and beyond’ reading in the classroom.
 We enjoy reading competitions and challenges, such as our ‘Extreme Reading’ and ‘Reading Bingo’ to encourage children to continue their reading habits over holiday periods.

-Reading is further celebrated through themed weeks and special days (eg Book Week, Roald Dahl Day, National Poetry Day, World Book Day), and we also hold other reading-focused events such as ‘Mystery Readers’ (during lockdown, this was a great success) and annually, we invite all the children to a bedtime story, whereby they visit school, in the evening, dressed in their pajamas to listen a few stories, show off their teddies and drink hot-chocolate.
-World Book Day is a full-week programme to celebrate books, authors, vocabulary etc. through lots of fun activities, such as: Reading Restaurant, cartoon workshops and 'stop-go' animation.
-Oak Class have written poetry and stories which have been published in a children's book, part of a North Somerset competition.
+Reading is further celebrated through themed weeks and special days (eg Book Week, National Poetry Day, World Book Day), and we also hold other reading-focused events a World Book Day is a full-week programme to celebrate books, authors, vocabulary etc. through lots of fun activities.
+Cherry Class have written poetry and stories which have been published in a children's book, part of a North Somerset competition.

-We have also held ‘Sponsored Reads’ and spent money on improving our library and purchasing 'culturally diverse' books.
-In addition, each fortnight, the children are encouraged to visit our own Library, as well as make use of the North Somerset Mobile Library that visits Burrington Village Square.
+We have also held ‘Sponsored Walks’ and spent money on improving our library and purchasing culturally diverse books.
+In addition the children are encouraged to visit our own Library, which we are currently developing further.

 Burrington work closely with North Somerset Library service to promote ‘The Summer Reading Challenge’ and the whole school created wooden spoons characters to be put on display at Yatton Library.

-We have had visits and workshops by authors to inspire children to read and write, such as Jeff Kinney (Diary of Whimpy Kid) and Jen Carney (Accidental diary of B.U.G) which the children loved.
+We have had visits and workshops by authors to inspire children to read and write, such as Jeff Kinney (Diary of Whimpy Kid), Jen Carney (Accidental diary of B.U.G) and Emily Lloyd-Gale (Mighty Maurice) which the children loved.